matthew-fornear/pan/README.md

 - PortAudio for cross-platform audio I/O
 - ALSA for MIDI support on Linux
-- ImGui for the GUI framework (optional)
+- ImGui for the GUI framework
+- GLFW for window management
+- nanosvg for SVG rendering

 ## Contact